Warm Your Heart This Holiday Season

 As they grew, our sons were everything from shepherds to narrators, singing and playing instruments with smiles only joy can bring.

 My husband and I are now fortunate to experience our grandchildren doing the same.
-Between the six of them, we’ve heard every carol and could start a band.
+Among the six of them, we’ve heard every carol and could start a band.

 Our oldest granddaughter had the honor of playing Mary in her elementary school Nativity.
 She stood and lightly swayed baby Jesus throughout the concert with love and tenderness known only to a child.
 It was precious.